Caryll Houselander

-Caryll Houselander (29 September 1901 – 12 October 1954) was a British lay Roman Catholic ecclesiastical artist, mystic, popular religious writer and poet.
+Caryll Houselander (29 September 1901 – 12 October 1954) was an English lay Roman Catholic ecclesiastical artist, mystic, popular religious writer and poet.

 Early life

-Born in Bath, England, Houselander was the second of two daughters of Wilmott and Gertrude Provis Houselander who were English Anglicans.
+Houselander was born in Bath; the second of two daughters of Wilmott and Gertrude Provis Houselander who were English Anglicans.

 Several authors, including Maisie Ward in her 1962 biography Caryll Houselander: That Divine Eccentric, incorrectly state that Houselander was born on 29 October 1901 when, in fact, she was born on 29 September 1901 according to her birth certificate.
 In her remark in A Rocking-Horse Catholic (cited below, p.
 41), she took the Confirmation name of Michael "after the Archangel on whose feast day I was born."

 When Houselander was six, her mother converted to Roman Catholicism and she in turn was also baptised.
 Shortly after her ninth birthday, her parents separated and her mother opened a boarding house to support the family; Houselander was sent to a boarding school, the Convent of the Holy Child.

 In her teens, she returned home to help her mother in the running of the boarding house.
 Her mother had allowed a priest to stay and this became a source of scandal.
 Houselander and her mother were ostracised by the community.
 This may have partly influenced her decision to leave the Catholic Church as a teenager, and may have contributed to a sense of isolation she would feel at times.
 This latter problem was reflected in panic attacks when entering rooms and meeting strangers, so much so that she was considered neurotic.

 In July 1918, Houselander was sent by her mother on an errand.
 On her way to the street vendor, she looked up and saw what she later described as a huge Russian-style icon spread across the sky.
 Shortly after, she read in a newspaper an article about the assassination of Russian Tsar Nicholas II.
 She said the face she saw in the newspaper photograph was the face in her vision of the crucified Christ.